-&lt;sup>6 The term "public highway," used twice in the definition of "reckless driving," is separately defined to include "[a]ny highway, road, street, avenue, alley, public place, public driveway or any other public way."
+&lt;sup>7 The term "public highway," used twice in the definition of "reckless driving," is separately defined to include "[a]ny highway, road, street, avenue, alley, public place, public driveway or any other public way."
 Vehicle and Traffic Law § 134.
 Instead of separately defining that term, the most common types of "public highway" (road, street, or avenue) have been incorporated directly into the definition of "reckless driving."
 Of course, if one of the omitted types of "public highway" is in issue, that type of "public highway" should be added.

-&lt;sup>7 People v Goldblatt, 98 AD3d 817 (3d Dept 2012).
+&lt;sup>8 People v Goldblatt, 98 AD3d 817 (3d Dept 2012).

-&lt;sup>8 At this point the statute states "causes serious physical injury to another...."
+&lt;sup>9 At this point the statute states "causes the death of another...."
 That portion is omitted here because that language is repeated at the end of the statute where it makes more sense.
-Thus, to avoid redundancy and for clarity, this charge utilizes the reference to serious physical injury at the end of the statute.
+Thus, to avoid redundancy and for clarity, this charge utilizes the reference to death at the end of the statute.